pantopic/turbokube/README.md

 ## Why Turbo?

-A *turbocharger* in a car works by compressing air before it enters an engine's combustion chamber so that more fuel can be burnt on every stroke, increasing horsepower without adding more cylinders.
+A *turbocharger* in a car works by compressing air before it enters the engine so that more fuel can be burnt on every stroke, increasing horsepower without adding more cylinders.
 More power, less weight.

 A *turbopump* in a rocket engine works by preburning fuel and oxidizer to impel a turbine, pumping more fuel and oxidizer at a faster rate into the main combustion chamber, increasing thrust and TWR (thrust to weight ratio).